Star Wars Jedi Knight: Dark Forces II: Multiplayer

 Jedi Knight includes a multiplayer mode that allows up to eight people to compete with one another on a local area network and up to thirty two people online.
 Online gaming was hosted by the MSN Gaming Zone.
-The player creates an avatar within Jedi Knight and selects a ranking, with higher rankings having access to more Force powers.
+The player creates an avatar within Jedi Knight and selects a ranking.
+Lower rankings allow the player to select lower powers from both sides of the force, while higher rankings unlock higher powers for only one side.
 The player can edit their avatar's "skin" and lightsaber color.
 There are two types of game in Jedi Knights multiplayer mode, "Capture the flag" and "Jedi Training", similar to deathmatch.
 The players can customize the settings to play a deathmatch the way they desire; for example, by limiting the use of Force powers or playing on teams.

 Plot

 Jedi Knight takes place in the year 5 ABY, one year after Return of the Jedi and four years after Dark Forces.
 The Dark Jedi Jerec and his followers capture Jedi Master Qu Rahn, whom they interrogate over the location of the sacred Valley of the Jedi.
 After learning that Rahn's old friend, Morgan Katarn, knew the Valley's location, Jerec executes Rahn.

 Meanwhile, Kyle Katarn, now working as a mercenary for the recently established New Republic, meets with an information broker droid called 8t88 on Nar Shaddaa for information regarding his father's death.
 8t88 explains that Jerec killed Morgan and plans to reform the Galactic Empire before double-crossing Kyle, revealing himself to be on Jerec's payroll.
 After questioning Kyle about a data disk from Morgan that he cannot decipher, 8t88 runs away, but Kyle chases him to his shuttle.
-Before 8t88 can escape, Kyle shoots off his right arm, sending it and the disk plummeting into Nar Shaddaa's lower levels.
+Before 8t88 can escape, Kyle severs his right arm, sending the disk plummeting into Nar Shaddaa's lower levels.
 Kyle recovers the disk before reuniting with his partner, Jan Ors, who takes him to a medical frigate to recover.
 While asleep, Rahn's Force spirit visits Kyle and explains that the disk contains information to lead him to the Valley and on the path to becoming a Jedi.

 On Sulon, Jerec's Dark Jedi removed the map to the Valley from Morgan's workshop just as Kyle and Jan arrived.
 While exploring the workshop, Kyle finds his family's droid, WeeGee, who decodes the disk, unlocking a message from Morgan.
-He reveals that the map to the Valley was carved into the ceiling tiles of the workshop and that he has left Rahn's old lightsaber for Kyle to use.
+He reveals that the map to the Valley was carved into the workshop's ceiling tiles and that he has left Rahn's old lightsaber for Kyle to use.
 Traveling to the city of Barons Hed, now a stronghold for the Imperial Remnant, Kyle fights his way to 8t88's chambers, where he finds the droid sending the deciphered map to Jerec.
 Before retrieving the map, Kyle is attacked by Yun, the youngest of Jerec's Dark Jedi.
-Kyle defeats Yun, but chooses to spare his life.
+Kyle defeats Yun but chooses to spare his life.